Eviction of assured shorthold tenants

 Most private renters have an assured shorthold tenancy (AST).

 How you can be evicted

-Your landlord can issue both types of eviction notice at the same time.
+Your landlord might give both types of eviction notice at the same time.

 Section 21 notice

 A section 21 notice is the most common way for your landlord to start the eviction process.

 It's sometimes called a 'no fault' notice because your landlord does not need to give a reason for a section 21.

 You do not have to leave when the notice ends unless you're ready to do so.